 Risk Characterization: EPA applies a margin of exposure approach to calculate potential human health risks of new chemicals.
-A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation ($UF_H = 10$ to account for variation in sensitivity among the human population), inter-species extrapolation ($UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation (UF_L = 10 to account for using a LOAEL when a NOAEL is not available).
+A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation (UFH = 10 to account for variation in sensitivity among the human population), inter-species extrapolation (UFA = 10 to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation (UFL = 10 to account for using a LOAEL when a NOAEL is not available).
 Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1,000 when NOAELs and LOAELs, respectively, are used to identify hazard.
-When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UF_H may be reduced to 3, for a benchmark MOE of 30.
+When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UFH may be reduced to 3, for a benchmark MOE of 30.
 The benchmark MOE is used to compare to the MOE calculated by comparing the toxicity NOAEL or LOAEL to the estimated exposure concentrations.
 When the calculated MOE is equal to or exceeds the benchmark MOE, the new chemical substance is not likely to present an unreasonable risk.
 EPA assesses risks to workers considering engineering controls described in the PMN but in the absence of personal protective equipment (PPE) such as gloves and respirators.
 If risks are preliminarily identified, EPA then considers whether the risks would be mitigated by the use of PPE (e.g., impervious gloves, respirator).

-Risks to human health for the new chemical substance were evaluated using the route-specific effect levels (i.e., BMC{10}) described above.
-Risks were identified for workers for respiratory effects via inhalation based on quantitative hazard data for a component of the new chemical (MOE = 2; benchmark MOE = 30; inhalation fold factor = 14).
-Irritation and sensitization hazards to workers via inhalation and dermal contact were identified based on isocyanate in the LMW fraction.
+Risks to human health for the new chemical substances were evaluated using the route-specific effect level (i.e., NOAEL) described above.
+Risks were identified for workers for kidney toxicity via dermal exposures based on quantitative hazard data for a chemical present as a residual in the new chemical substance at [claimed CBI]% (MOE = 8, benchmark MOE = 100).
+Risks were not evaluated for workers for pulmonary effects from poly-cationic substances via dermal exposures because the hazards are not relevant to the exposure route.
+Irritation and sensitization hazards to workers via dermal contact were identified based on structural alerts for [claimed CBI] and data for a chemical present as a residual in the new chemical substance.
 Risks for these endpoints were not quantified due to a lack of dose-response for these hazards.
-However, exposure can be mitigated by the use of appropriate personal protective equipment (PPE), including impervious gloves, eye protection, and respiratory protection with an assigned protection factor (APF) of at least 50 for non-spray applications or an APF of at least 1,000 for spray applications.
+However, exposures can be mitigated by the use of appropriate personal protective equipment (PPE), including impervious gloves, eye protection, and respiratory protection.
 EPA expects that employers will require and that workers will use appropriate PPE consistent with the Safety Data Sheet prepared by the new chemical submitter, in a manner adequate to protect them.

-Risks to the general population were not evaluated because there was no predicted environmental release to water and predicted environmental releases to air, incineration and/or landfill are below modeling thresholds.
+Risks were not evaluated for the general population because releases to the environment are not expected.
 Risks to consumers were not evaluated because consumer uses were not identified as conditions of use.